 We can offer a more personalised service if you provide your tax file number (TFN) and have your last notice of assessment with you when you phone us.
-If you require access to your ATO records you will be asked to prove your identity by providing your TFN and either details from your last notice of assessment or some personal details.
+If you require access to your ATO records you will be asked to prove your identity by providing your personal details.
+These may include your TFN and either details from your last notice of assessment or other personal details.